 - Performs other duties as assigned.

-- 8 years of development, marketing, sales or the equivalent experience is required.
+- 6 years' development, marketing, sales or the equivalent experience is required.

-- Curiosity and analytical thinking, global/organizational perspective; complex problem solving; ability to work in fast-paced environment.
+- Team leadership; analytical thinking, complex problem solving and planning; global/organizational perspective; ability to work in fast-paced environment; comfortable with change and associated ambiguity.

-- Ability to communicate effectively one-on-one, in small groups and in public speaking contexts.
+- Ability to effectively communicate verbally and in writing.

 As per Northwestern University policy, this position requires a criminal background check.
 Successful applicants will need to submit to a criminal background check prior to employment.